Don't Let Your Wealth Planning Practices Harm Your Client

 - Recoverability of Revocable Trusts

 This essential program is for attorneys.
-Accountants, nursing home administrators, trust administrators/officers, and paralegals may also benefit.
+Certified financial planners, nursing home administrators, trust administrators/officers, accountants, and paralegals may also benefit.